Ross2750/Aethersteel/README.md

 - This mod adds new ingot called Aethersteel which is stronger than Netherite.
 - To make Aethersteel Ingot, You need to find Aether Debris between Y-25 to Y-64 in Aetherslate cave, Then smelt Aethersteel Debris and craft Aethersteel using 4 Aethersteel Scrap and 4 Netherite Ingot on Smithing Table.
+- You can get Aethersteel Upgrade Template by mining Suspicious Aetherslate and it has a 3% chance to drop.
 - You can upgrade to Aethersteel Tools by putting Aethersteel Template, any Netherite Tool and Aethersteel Ingot.
 - Aethersteel Armor supports Trims too so you can decorate it with any style.
 (1.19.4 and 1.20.1 only)